skrysmanski/devlog/content/articles/algorithms/visitor-pattern.md

 ## Definition

 The main problem (in my opinion) with the visitor pattern is that it's often not really clear what it does.
-So, let's start with the following definition (based on [[wiki:en|Visitor pattern|Wikipedia]]):
+So, let's start with the following definition (based on [Wikipedia](wikipedia:Visitor_pattern)):

 > The visitor design pattern is a way of *separating an operation from an object structure* on which it operates. [...]
 In essence, this pattern allows one to *add new virtual functions* to a family of classes without modifying the classes themselves;